snowdrop/k8s-infra/README.md

 ## Kubernetes Installation

-If you have a Virtual Machine which has been created as described for the option 2) and 4) of the `Provision OpenShift section`, you can then use the following [instructions](doc/k8s.md) to install a Kubernetes cluster using the `kubeadmin` tool.
+If you have a Virtual Machine which has been created as described for the option: `2`, `3` or `4` of the previous section, you can then use the following [instructions](doc/k8s.md) to install a Kubernetes cluster using `kubelet/kubeadmin` tools.

 ## Turn on your OpenShift machine into a Cloud Native Dev environment

-Independent of the approach you choose before, you'll be now able to install or configure your cluster to play with the Hands On Lab, run local demos, or simply test using one of the following features with the help of the playbooks we have created:
+Independent of the approach you choose before, you'll be now able to configure your cluster using one of the following features and with the help of the [Ansible roles](ansible/playbook/roles) we have created:

 - Create list of users/passwords and their corresponding project
 - Grant Cluster admin role to an OpenShift user